Phil Cantillon

 Phil Cantillon (born 2 June 1976) is an England and Ireland dual international former professional rugby league footballer who played professionally from 1992 to 2007.
 He successfully captained Ireland and broke numerous try-scoring world records at club and international level.

 Playing career

 Early career

 Cantillon started his career at his hometown club Wigan in 1992, signing at 16 years old.
-He captained the Great Britain Academy team while at 18 years old whilst at Wigan, taking part in the 1994 tour to Australia and test matches against France.
-He won the annual sevens tournament in the Wigan first team in 1994.In 1994/95; Wigan were the world club champions and dominated the domestic game.
+Cantillon, at 18 years old, captained the Great Britain Academy Select XIII team in their match against Tartarstan, and toured Francewhere they won 36-0and Australia with the Great Britain Under-19s team.
+He won the annual sevens tournament in the Wigan first team in 1994.
+In 1994/95; Wigan were the world club champions and dominated the domestic game.
 He was targeted as a star signing by the Great Britain coach, and signed him for an undisclosed record fee in 1995.